Dhanush-Raj1/Ecommerce-Chatbot-Project/README.md

 <br>

 # 🌐 Usage Guide
+> [!NOTE]
+> Click the icon on the bottom right of the screen to open the chatbot

 - Chat in natural language:
     - "What are you capable of ?"
 - Product Inquery:  Ask any kind of questions related to any products, some products are listed in the website, mention the product name or other details and ask further questions about the product